What is a Hair Transplant?

 The strip or the FUE grafts will be placed under a microscope by a trained team of full time technicians and be refined into Follicular Units- the gold standard of modern hair transplantation.

 Next, the patient is reclined back into the chair and local anesthetic is applied to the bald or thinning area.
 After a few minutes the skin is numb at which time the hair transplant Doctor painlessly creates hundreds or thousands of tiny sized slits in the area.
-All slits made by the Doctor are under .9mm in length and are made at the proper depth and angle to maximize results.
+All slits made by the doctor are under 1.omm in length and are made at the proper depth and angle to maximize results.

 The hair transplant patient feels nothing and is usually watching TV at this point while the grafts are placed one by one into the skin under magnification.
 At the end of the day it looks as if the patient has pimples on his head which represent the scabs of the new hair follicles.
-After 4 days the scabs fall away leaving the grafts safely under the skin to continue healing.
-In most cases no one would ever guess that a transplant had just been performed, probably not even the family doctor.
+After 4 days the scabs usually fall away leaving the grafts safely under the skin to continue healing.
+In most cases few would ever guess that a transplant had just been performed, probably not even the family doctor.

-By the third month in most patients, the hair will begin to sprout and grow.
+By the fourth month in most patients, the hair will begin to sprout and grow.
 By the sixth or seventh month the patient will visit the office for follow-up pictures.
-This hair will continue to grow naturally throughout the life of the patient and it can be treated just like the original hair.
+This hair will usually continue to grow naturally throughout the life of the patient and it can be treated just like the original hair.
 Cut it or pull it out (we don’t recommend pulling hair out!), it will just grow back naturally.